w3c-ccg/announcements/README.md

 ### Topics

 Projects may include (but are not limited to):
-- DID Methods
+- BTCR libraries (generation, updating, resolution)
+- Drafting BTCR Method Specification
+- BTCR Samples and Documentation
-- DID Resolvers
+- Other DID methods
 - Verifiable Claims

 During this hackathon, we'll build prototypes, documentation, and more -- so join us if you are interested in DIDs (even if you are not a developer)!